 In no other country is everyday life so closely connected with Buddhism as in Myanmar.
 Over half a million people are Buddhist monks or nuns, supported by all population strata with generous donations.
-At dawn you could see them go through towns and villages receiving meals from devotees.
+At dawn, you could see them go through towns and villages receiving meals from devotees.
 Monks are allowed to eat only once a day at eleven a.m.
-Usually, the villagers wake up to the sound of temple bells, Buddhist prayers and songs, which are echoed from loudspeakers.
+Usually, the villagers wake up to the sound of temple bells, Buddhist prayers, and songs, which are echoed from loudspeakers.
 Soon, women across the country would begin preparing rice and other food donations for the monks.
 Gifts are given with both hands, and thanks are not to be expected.
 Rather, the donors must be grateful for their gifts to be accepted.
-With alms you can earn merit for the next life, which is why wealthy folk often build monasteries or pagodas.
-Ordinary folk generally donate food, saffron coloured robes, towels, flip-flops, umbrellas, meal bowls (pathra) and toiletries.
+With alms, you can earn merit for the next life, which is why wealthy folk often build monasteries or pagodas.
+Ordinary folk generally donate food, saffron-colored robes, towels, flip-flops, umbrellas, meal bowls (pathra), and toiletries.

 Myanmar’s culture is very closely intertwined with Buddhism, but other religions have also left their mark.
 Thingyan, also known as the water festival, has its origin in the Hindu tradition.
-Even the small Christian population participate in Buddhist worship.
-Only Muslims have had problems in recent years, especially in the Rhakine state, which borders Bangladesh.
-Members of the Rohingya community have encountered state sponsored persecution and discrimination for years backed by the Buddhist clergy.
+Even the small Christian population participates in Buddhist worship.
+Only Muslims have had problems in recent years, especially in the Rakhine state, which borders Bangladesh.
+Members of the Rohingya community have encountered state-sponsored persecution and discrimination for years backed by the Buddhist clergy.
 Observers believe the differences between population groups and religious groups have always existed, but the military has interfered with all disputes.
-With dictatorship waning old fault lines have resurfaced.
+With dictatorship waning, old fault lines have resurfaced.

-Buddhism is a kind of state religion in Myanmar with almost ninety per cent of her people committed to the Theravada school.
-Theravada is the oldest tradition of Buddhism and originates from the first followers of the Buddha, who had followed his teachings.
+Buddhism is a kind of state religion in Myanmar with almost ninety percent of its people committed to the Theravada school.
+Theravada is the oldest tradition of Buddhism and originates from the first followers of the Buddha, who followed his teachings.
 The emphasis of Theravada is on the liberation of the individual by himself.
 Everyone must strive for enlightenment on their own, which is why Theravada has only one Bodhisattva – Maithri Buddha.
 In Mahayana Buddhism, numerous Bodhisattvas take a central role.
-Bodhisattvas are people who are already enlightened and remain mortal on earth to help others in their path to enlightenment.
+Bodhisattvas are people who are already enlightened and remain mortal on earth to help others on their path to enlightenment.

 Women are not allowed in the conservative Theravada tradition as ordained priests.
-They have only a life as a bikkhuni.
+They have only a life as a bhikkhuni.
 A bhikkhunī (Pali) or bhikṣuṇī (Sanskrit) is a fully ordained female monastic.
 Male monastics are called bhikkhus.
 Both bhikkhunis and bhikkhus live by a code of conduct called Vinaya.
-Female monastics have traditionally belonged to Mahayana Buddhism and thus are prevalent in countries such as Tibet, Japan and Korea.
-But in recent years the Theravada tradition has begun ordaining females as bikkhunis.
+Female monastics have traditionally belonged to Mahayana Buddhism and thus are prevalent in countries such as Tibet, Japan, and Korea.
+But in recent years the Theravada tradition has begun ordaining females as bhikkhunis.